Biochemical Pharmacology (journal)

 Biochemical Pharmacology is a peer-reviewed medical journal published by Elsevier.
 It covers research on the pharmacodynamics and pharmacokinetics of drugs and non-therapeutic xenobiotics.
-The editor-in-chief is S. J. Enna, University of Kansas Medical Center, Kansas City.
+The editor-in-chief is Jacques Piette, University of Liege.

 Abstracting and indexing

 The journal is abstracted and indexed in:

 According to the Journal Citation Reports, the journal received a 2019 impact factor of 5.858.